Ask Experts Questions for FREE Help!

 wmproop

-Dec 24, 2008, 01:36 PM
+Dec 24, 2008, 02:36 PM

 mygirlsdad77

-Dec 24, 2008, 01:45 PM
+Dec 24, 2008, 02:45 PM

 sdk

-Dec 30, 2008, 01:33 PM
+Dec 30, 2008, 02:33 PM

-OK, I went ahead and bought a spare.
+OK, I bought a spare.
 That seemed like a reasonable tack to take since it does tend to get just a tad cold in these parts.
 I will see if the old one makes it through this heading season then replace it with the new one and keep the oldie as a spare.
 Thanks.

 mygirlsdad77

-Dec 30, 2008, 04:09 PM
+Dec 30, 2008, 05:09 PM

 Just make sure when you replace it, DO NOT touch the element with your fingers, or anything for that matter.
 The oil from your fingers(be it little) will create a hot spot, thus burning out element.
-And in case you didnt already know, these things are very brittle, break easily, so take your time and you should be just fine.
-If you must replace with new and save old for emergencies, store old one in the package the new one came in, doesnt hurt to wright on the packaging " used, but good", this way, ten years from now you will know the plug is still good, instead of saying, now why did i keep this, is it good or bad?
+And in case you didn't already know, these things are very brittle, break easily, so take your time and you should be just fine.
+If you must replace with new and save old for emergencies, store old one in the package the new one came in, doesn't hurt to wright on the packaging " used, but good", this way, ten years from now you will know the plug is still good, instead of saying, now why did I keep this, is it good or bad?